 - But Varley has it both ways, since Gaea also creates a race of monsters made of living glass that swim through the sand of the Tethys desert.

 - The Discworld has the Great Nef, which is not so much a desert as an ocean of dehydrated water.
 This is explicitly described to be a fourth state of water, only attainable in a high thaumic field.
 The desert nomads who live there sail on ships that wouldn't look out of place in the Circle Sea.
+It's also briefly mentioned to be home to very strange fish.

 - According to Mandeville's Travels (14th century), there is a "Sea of Sand" in India which consists of sand that flows like water, and which has fish that are "different than other fishes" but still edible.
 There is also a river of rocks flowing into the Sea the Sand.